Replastering Your Swimming Pool

 Gunite and shotcrete pools are very low maintenance, but eventually you’ll need to replaster your swimming pool.
 Pool plaster is the inside finish on a gunite pool.
 It is made from portland cement and fine aggregate, usually marble.
 The plasters not only nice looking, but is also used to make the inside of the pool smooth and watertight.

 Plaster, is exposed to a harsh environment.
 It is constantly exposed to chemicals and a wide range of temperatures.
 Eventually the chemicals cause the plaster to wear out.
 Poor pool maintenance can destroy the plaster.
 It is very important to keep your pH balanced and to control the chlorine levels in the pool.
 Salt pools also contain chlorine, so the levels in salt pools are also important to check.

 Is it time to replaster?

-Replastering a pool is a fun way to put new life back into an old pool.
-A replaster will increase the life of your pool and help prevent leaking and potential structural problems as well.
-Replastering with a different color can transform the look of your pool to something different and more modern looking.
+Put new life back into an old pool and get it replastered!
+Furthermore, a replaster will increase the life of your pool and help prevent leaking and potential structural problems as well.
+Replastering with a different color is probably the most noteworthy thing you can do to transform the look of your pool to something different and more modern looking.